PaulBratslavsky/epic-next-strapi-5-update/blog-update/03-epic-next.md

       {
         id: 5,
         heading: "Accurate Summaries",
-        subHeading:
-          "Our AI-powered tool provides accurate summaries of your videos.",
+        subHeading: "Our AI-powered tool provides summaries of your content.",
         icon: "CHECK_ICON",
       },
       {
         id: 6,
         heading: "Cloud Based",
-        subHeading: "Access your video. summaries from anywhere at any time.",
+        subHeading: "Access your video summaries from anywhere at any time.",
         icon: "CLOUD_ICON",
       },
     ],